 Parameter Name Default Description Applicable to FileCaching ON When set to ON, and the size of the POST data in a request is greater than 2048 bytes, the POST data is first read into a temporary file on disk and then forwarded to the WebLogic Server in chunks of 8192 bytes.
 This preserves the POST data during failover, allowing all necessary data to be repeated to the secondary if the primary goes down.
-ISAPI, Apache Note that when FileCaching is ON, any client that tracks the progress of the POST will see that the transfer has completed even though the data is still being transferred between the WebServer and WebLogic.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server Note that when FileCaching is ON, any client that tracks the progress of the POST will see that the transfer has completed even though the data is still being transferred between the WebServer and WebLogic.
 So, if you want the progress bar displayed by a browser during the upload to reflect when the data is actually available on the WebLogic Server, you might not want to have FileCaching ON.
 When set to OFF and the size of the POST data in a request is greater than 2048 bytes, the reading of the POST data is postponed until a WebLogic Server cluster member is identified to serve the request.
 Then the plug-in reads and immediately sends the POST data to the WebLogic Server in chunks of 8192 bytes.
 Note that turning FileCaching OFF limits failover.
 If the WebLogic Server primary server goes down while processing the request, the POST data already sent to the primary cannot be repeated to the secondary.
 Finally, regardless of how FileCaching is set, if the size of the POST data is 2048 bytes or less the plug-in will read the data into memory and use it if needed during failover to repeat to the secondary.
-WLExcludePathOrMim Type ne none This parameter allows you make exclude certain requests from proxying.
-ISAPI and Apache plug-in This parameter can be defined locally at the Location tag level as well as globally.
+WLExcludePathOrMimeT ype none This parameter allows you make exclude certain requests from proxying.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server This parameter can be defined locally at the Location tag level as well as globally.
 When the property is defined locally, it does not override the global property but defines a union of the two parameters.